 Department of Computer Science

-As Director of DC Labs I work with everyone, across all areas, to ensure a research environment that encourages people to work across disciplines and to do world-leading digital creativity research that actually makes a difference to the lives of others (i.e. has high impact).
+As the previous Director of DC Labs, I worked with everyone, across all areas, to ensure a research environment that encouraged people to work across disciplines and to do world-leading digital creativity research that actually makes a difference to the lives of others (i.e. has high impact).

 I've been creating Artificial Intelligence for Games, and playing games, since I was a young child, and I am fascinated by the ways we can make decisions in games (and also in other areas such as planning and scheduling).
 I want to understand how we can build AI so as to make the "best" decision - where "best" is not narrowly interpreted, but can include notions like being "the most fun" or "leading to the stickiest learning".

 I also want to use games to understand how people make decisions, and what we can learn about their behaviour by observing what they do in gameplay.
 My research directions fit very well with being Director of DC Labs and IGGI - decisions are everywhere - and I've really enjoyed working with people from other disciplines and with expertise that complements my own.
 It is a privilege to work with a great mix of world-leading people working towards the common goal of understanding where research into digital creativity really can take us...